tom-schultz/c-programming/README.md

 # c_programming
 I'm revisiting "C Programming, 2nd Edition" by Kernigan and Ritchie.
-Here is my code from the exercises.
+Here is my code from the exercises!